How are receipts handled when a charge is refunded?

 - Best practices

 Receipts always remain attached to the original charge, even if the transaction is later refunded.
-This ensures the original documentation is preserved for audits and reporting.
-On Ramp, refunds are recorded as related transactions, and the original receipt stays linked to both the charge and the refund, so finance teams do not need to re-upload or re-match receipts.
+This preserves the original documentation for audits and reporting.
+Refunds typically return funds to the original payment method, but the receipt stays linked to the initial transaction for compliance purposes.
+On Ramp, refunds are recorded as related transactions, and the original receipt remains connected to both the charge and the refund, so you don’t need to re-upload or re-match documentation.

 Common refund scenarios

-- Partial refunds.
-If a vendor issues a partial refund, the original receipt stays attached to the initial charge, and the refund is shown as a related transaction.
+- Partial refunds: If a vendor issues a partial refund, the original receipt stays attached to the initial charge, and the refund appears as a related transaction

-- Multiple refunds.
-If multiple partial refunds are issued, they are each tied back to the same original charge and receipt.
+- Multiple refunds: If multiple partial refunds are issued, each one ties back to the same original charge and receipt

-- Refunds after close.
-If a refund posts in a later period, the receipt still stays with the original transaction, and the refund is tracked as a new entry for that period.
+- Refunds after close: If a refund posts in a later period, the receipt stays with the original transaction, and the refund is tracked as a new entry in that period

 Handling receipts with refunds